-The TCTA is a compressor cascade based on the design of Member 1532 in Munoz Lopez et al. (2022, 2023).
-The original design was obtained from an optimization procedure employing the optimization suite, AutoOpti, and supported by the CFD-RANS solver, TRACE (Voß et al., 2006; Ashcroft et al., 2010).
+The TCTA is a compressor cascade based on the design of Member 1532 in [10,11].
+The original design was obtained from an optimization procedure employing the optimization suite, AutoOpti, and supported by the CFD-RANS solver, TRACE [12,13].
 This section provides an overview of the original optimization process before describing the difference with the final TCTA design and presenting its configuration in the wind tunnel.

-2.1 Design Process Overview
+2.1.
+Design Process Overview

 The process chain of the original optimization consisted of three main procedures: generating a new cascade geometry, meshing the cascade, and estimating its performance through RANS simulations.
-The simulations were performed applying the k- $\omega$ SST RANS model coupled with the $\gamma-Re\Theta$ transition model (Menter et al., 2003; Langtry and Menter, 2009).
-The result from this process chain was managed by AutoOpti, which was set to minimize two objectives: the flow losses at the Aerodynamic Design point (ADP), and over the Working Range (WR) at constant inlet Mach number ( $M_1^{ADP}$ ).
-These flow losses are quantified by the total pressure loss coefficient ( $\omega$ ).
-The ADP of the cascade was defined based on a reference cascade in terms of inflow angle ( $\beta_1$ ) and aerodynamic loading measured by the de Haller number (DH).
-The optimization result was a number of candidate designs, from which Member 1532 was selected as the basis of the final TCTA design.
-For further details, the reader is referred to the original publication.
+The simulations were performed applying the k- ω SST RANS model coupled with the $\gamma - Re{\Theta}$ transition model [14,15].
+The result from this process chain was managed through AutoOpti, which was set to minimize two objectives: the flow losses at the aerodynamic design point (ADP), and over the working range (WR) at a constant inlet Mach number (M_1^{ADP}).
+These flow losses were quantified by the total pressure loss coefficient (ω).
+The ADP of the cascade was defined based on a reference cascade in terms of the inflow angle (β_1) and aerodynamic loading measured by the de Haller number = V_2/V_1 (DH).
+The optimization result yielded several candidate designs, from which, Member 1532 was selected as the basis of the final TCTA design.
+For further details, the reader may refer to the original publication.

-From the basis provided by Member 1532, two small modifications were made to the original design: the ratio between leading edge length and radius was increased, and the cascade pitch was reduced.
+From the basis provided by Member 1532, two small modifications were made to the original design: the ratio between the leading edge length and radius was increased, and the cascade pitch was reduced.
 The first modification provides a more elongated and rounded leading edge, which facilitates its manufacturing and may slightly alleviate the strong gradients experienced near the leading edge based on previous experience.
 The second modification decreases the mass flow load of the wind tunnel, which was necessary after detailed load estimates were performed.
-These parameters were both modified within the constraints of the original optimization to ensure that the new design is still representative of the design process followed.
+These parameters were both modified within the constraints of the original optimization to ensure that the new design was still representative of the design process followed.
 The main design parameters of the final TCTA cascade for the experimental campaign are then presented in Table 1.

-Table 1: Final design properties for the Transonic Cascade TEAMAero
+Table 1.
+Final design properties for the Transonic Cascade TEAMAero.

-Blade chord (c) 100 mm Cascade pitch (t) 65 mm Stagger angle $(\beta{st})$ 135.8° Inlet angle at ADP $(\beta_1^{DP})$ 145.8° Inlet Mach number $(M_1)$ 1.20 Reynolds number (Re) $\sim 1.3 \cdot 10^6$ AVDR 1.00-1.20 Working Range (WR) ${\sim}2^{\circ}$
+Blade chord (c) 100 mm

+Cascade pitch (t) 65 mm

+Stagger angle (β{st}) 135.8°

+Inlet angle at ADP (β_1^{DP}) 145.8°

+Inlet Mach number (M_1) 1.20

+Reynolds number (Re) ${\sim}1.3 imes10^{6}$

+AVDR 1.00-1.20

+Working Range (WR) ${\sim}2^{\circ}$

-2.2 Wind Tunnel Configuration
+2.2.
+Wind Tunnel Configuration